 Brake lights typically use a dual filament bulb, and it’s possible for just one of those filaments to break.
 When that happens, you’ll get function out of one side of the bulb, like the brake light, but not the tail light.

-Furthermore, many manufactures use separate bulbs for the taillights and the brake lights.
+Furthermore, many manufacturers use separate bulbs for the taillights and the brake lights.
 If the taillight bulb burns out, you’ll need to replace it.

-Finally, if you just swapped out the bulbs, the problem might be that you’re using the wrong ones.
+Finally, if you just swapped out the bulbs, the problem might be that you’re using the wrong bulb type.
 Some people think that if it fits, then it’s the right bulb.
 That’s not true.
 If you still have the old bulbs check the part number and compare it to the replacement bulbs.

 If you’ve already ditched the old bulbs, check your owner’s manual or Google to try and find the correct bulb for your vehicle!
 Keep in mind that the brand doesn’t matter, but the part numbers need to be cross-compatible if you’re switching brands.